MicrosoftDocs/azure-docs-powershell/docs-conceptual/azps-8.2.0/intercept-survey-guidance.md

 ## Disable the survey

-In the following example, the `Update-AzConfig` cmdlet to disable the survey message.
+In the following example, the `Update-AzConfig` cmdlet is used to disable the survey message.

 ```azurepowershell
 Update-AzConfig -DisplaySurveyMessage $false